techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/Presentations_and_Softskills/Soft_skills/Selfreflection/assignment.md

 1) Make self-reflection a habit by scheduling regular sessions.
 2) Strive to be objective and avoid judgment.
-3) Utilize reflection models to guide the pr8`ocess effectively.
+3) Utilize reflection models to guide the process effectively.

 Incorporating self-reflection into routine practice can lead to personal and professional growth by enhancing self-awareness and driving continuous improvement.